xjv587/xjv587/README.md

 ## Hi there 👋

-My name is Jing, and I'm an UT Austin trained data scientist interested in all things Data Science!
+My name is Jing, and I'm an UT Austin trained data scientist interested in all things about Data Science!

 - 🔭 I’m currently working on NLP (and LLM)
 - 🌱 I’m currently learning GenAI